When marketing your B2B SaaS product, more often than not companies call their solution a platform. Here's what to consider as potential downsides.

-Use personalization in the opener of your B2B cold calls
+DO: Use personalization in the opener of your B2B cold calls

 When speaking with a prospect, personalization is an excellent attention grabber!
 Because you're not just approaching a company; you're approaching a person.
 It can be easy to forget this when you’re trying to acquire a company as a client, but understanding that you need to talk to them as people is essential to a successful sales call.

 Try saying something like: